Upper and Lower Table Rock: Geology and climate

 Since the Olson eruption, the Rogue River has eroded 90 percent of the solidified lava.
 Though the andesite prevented much erosion to the caps of the Table Rocks, the andesite-capped cliffs eroded from the side as the softer sedimentary units of the Payne Cliffs Formation gave way.
-This erosion created expansive talus fields which surround the plateaus on all sides, creating slopes capable of supporting abundant plant and animal life.
+This erosion created expansive talus fields which surround the mesas on all sides, creating slopes capable of supporting abundant plant and animal life.
 Upper and Lower Table Rock both stand 800 ft above the valley floor, and just over 2000 ft above sea level.
 There are approximately 300 acre of level ground on Lower Table Rock, and 500 acre on Upper Table Rock.

 The Table Rocks offer an example of inverted relief, in which previous topographic lows are filled with a resistant rock and become new topographic highs after the erosion of the surrounding region.
-Each plateau is shaped roughly like a horseshoe because the lava followed the meanders of the Ancestral Rogue River.
+It is thought by some that each mesa is shaped roughly like a horseshoe because the lava followed the meanders of the Ancestral Rogue River.
+The lava caps, however, thicken to the south far greater than the depth of the ancestral Rogue River and thin to the north toward their respective bends, a morphology that is inconsistent with a channel-confined lava following the meanders of a river bed.
+Rather, the andesite of Table Rocks filled much of the valley of the Rogue as a broad sheet and displaced the Rogue River.
+Later, the Rogue River re-established itself and flushed most of the lava rock downstream.
+What remains today are Upper and Lower Table Rocks and Castle Rock to the west, sporadic monoliths along the valley, and thick ridge-capping flows below Lost Creek Lake Dam and at Olson Mountain.